SimVascular/simvascular.github.io/documentation/svfsiplus/developer-guide/implementation/readme.md

 <h3 id="developer_implementation_flow_control"> Flow of Control </h3>
 This section outlines the solver flow of control for a simulation.

-The code is documented using a text and links to code in GitHub using the followig conventions
+The code is documented using a text and links to code in GitHub using the following conventions

 <ul style="list-style-type:disc;">
   <li> A call to a function has the function name shown in square brackets [<i>function_name</i>] </li>